papyMonitor/papyMonitor-doc/docs/targetfilesArduinoCPP.md

 })
 ```

-See "The User Configuration File (UCF)"" documentation for more information
+See "The User Configuration File (UCF)" documentation for more information